tmfg/digitraffic/pages/meriliikenne-en.md

 Vessel locations can be tracked from following WebSocket APIs.
 Protocol is MQTT over WebSockets.
 This allows you to subscibe only those topics you are interested in.

-Production address is wss://meri.digitraffic.fi:61619/mqtt
+Production address is wss://meri.digitraffic.fi:443/mqtt

 You must use SSL when connecting.

-Also, you need to use following credentials:
+Also, you need to use following credentials:  (:date: *The identification requirement will be removed on March 21, 2022*)
 * userName:digitraffic
 * password:digitrafficPassword

-When using Paho JS-client the address is plain meri.digitraffic.fi and port 61619, see example below.
+When using Paho JS-client the address is plain meri.digitraffic.fi and port 443, see example below.

 Address for test is meri-test.digitraffic.fi